ohanedan/yt-ad-autoskipper-safari/README.md

 ## Installation
 - Turn on developer mode on Safari.
 - Open "Allow unsigned extensions" option in developer menu.
-- Put the application in the Applications folder and run.
+- Put the application in the Applications folder and run(You may need to allow it from the "security & privacy" section in the System Preferences).
 - Activate this extension from the safari settings menu.

 You can download the latest release from the link below.